munnep/tfe_fdo_gcp_openshift/README.md

 - Service Account Key Admin
 - Service Account User
 - Storage Admin

-## AWS

-This repository uses AWS resources for the DNS resources and creating the DNS records

 ## Install terraform
 See the following documentation [How to install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)